Revised & Amended 2018

 a state fellowship of business men and women united in professional photography

 Section 1.
-Kinds: There may be six kinds of membership: Active, Associate, Aspiring, Student, Out of State and Lifetime.
+Kinds: There may be four kinds of membership: Active, Associate, Aspiring and Student

 Section 2.
 Qualifications:

 Active membership: Men and women of good character and good business reputation; engaged as proprietor,